-The German fishing fleet comprises one vessel (as at 31 December 2020) of a maximum overall length of 24-40 metres engaged in small-scale coastal fishing as its main business using mainly passive gear.
+The German fishing fleet counts one vessel (as at 31.12.2019) of a maximum overall length of 24-40 metres engaged in small-scale coastal fisheries as its main business using mainly passive gear.
 This vessel fishes herring in the western Baltic Sea.
 This segment is currently in imbalance due to its dependence on Baltic sea fisheries, in particular herring, which is in a poor condition.